-Hard wax oil is another useful treatment that maintains the luxurious sheen and natural glow of your floor.
+Hard wax oil is another helpful treatment that maintains your floor’s luxurious sheen and natural glow.
 Available as neutral or pigmented oil this product is easily applied with a cotton hand cloth or buffing machine.
 Required only twice per year this simple habit will ensure a long-lasting and entirely luxurious wood floor.

 Fitting: Aftercare and Maintenance

-When purchasing a floor from The Reclaimed Flooring Company, a client is entering into a relationship with the floor.
-Our floors are not mass-produced and are mostly hand-made and hand-finished using specialist finishing techniques and specialist floor oils.
+When purchasing a floor from The Reclaimed Flooring Company, a client enters into a relationship with the floor.
+Our floors are not mass-produced and are primarily hand-made and hand-finished using specialist finishing techniques and specialist floor oils.

-A particular shift in aftercare mindset maybe required in modern times, more so in the UK and USA and less so in countries like France, Belgium, Italy, Holland.
+A particular shift in the aftercare mindset may be required in modern times, more so in the UK and the USA and less so in countries like France, Belgium, Italy, and Holland.
 This is because of cultural differences, expectations and perceived relationships with your wooden floor.
 Our wooden floors do require specific aftercare to fully protect and further develop the beautiful patina that has been created.
 Unlike all mass-produced wood floors and more akin to the antique wooden floors of European Period England, continued nourishment of the oil finishes and respect for the raw material is a prerequisite.

 - FINISHES AFTERCARE

 The lacquered finish is not fully compatible with the colour patinas that we create.
-A lacquered finished floor cannot be repaired locally and whereas our patina surfaces will improve and develop a richer depth of hue over the years, with a lacquered floor there will be zero improvements.
-The deterioration with a lacquered floor finish is quicker because scratches and dings cannot be repaired and the whole floors must be sanded back to the wood once the lacquered surface has deteriorated.
+A lacquered finished floor cannot be repaired locally, and whereas our patina surfaces will improve and develop a richer depth of hue over the years, with a lacquered floor, there will be zero improvements.
+The deterioration with a lacquered floor finish is quicker because scratches and dings cannot be repaired, and the whole floor must be sanded back to the wood once the lacquered surface has deteriorated.

 1.2- Hard Wax Oil Finish Floors

-However, because of the blended oil base, the finish is much tougher than a traditional waxed finish but at the same time easy to apply and maintain.
+However, because of the blended oil base, the finish is much more challenging than a traditional waxed finish but, at the same time, easy to apply and maintain.

-We also finish some of our products in other brands of hard wax oils such as Blanchon or Osmo or Ciranova, the process is very similar with each brand and they have their programs and products for aftercare.
+We also finish some of our products in other brands of hard wax oils such as Blanchon, Osmo or Ciranova. the process is very similar for each brand, and they have their own programs and products for aftercare.
 The floor finish itself will dictate which floor oil we use.

-Once the floor is fitted, we recommend an additional coat of our hard wax oil to be applied to the clean, fitted floor.
-Before this, if the floor requires cleaning you can clean the floor with our floor soap, let the fluids dry for a min. of four hours and then apply the final coat of oil.
+Once the floor is fitted, we recommend an additional coat of hard wax oil to be applied to the clean, fitted floor.
+Before this, if the floor requires cleaning, you can clean the floor with our floor soap, let the fluids dry for a minimum of four hours and then apply the final coat of oil.

 This extra coat of oil should be applied very thin with a cloth, or buffing machine.
-The coat should be touch dry within minutes, if this final coat takes more than 5 min to be touch dry then the coat applied has been too thick.
-It is important to work on a trial area first before working across the whole floor area.
+The coat should be touch dry within minutes; if this final coat takes more than 5 min to be touch dry, the coat applied has been too thick.
+Working on a trial area before working across the whole floor area is essential.

-* All rags that have been subjected to hard wax oils should be disposed of outside and put aside from flammable objects.
-It has been noted that perhaps there is a less than 1% chance that these oiled rags will self ignite while drying and reacting with the atmosphere.
+* All rags subjected to hard wax oils should be disposed of outside and put aside from flammable objects.
+It has been noted that perhaps there is a less than 1% chance that these oiled rags will self-ignite while drying and reacting with the atmosphere.

 The maintenance program for your pre-finished, hard wax oiled floor: